Andy3153/andy3153-init.lua/README.md

 ### For some preinstalled LSP servers
   - npm
-  - java
+  - jre-openjdk

 ### Others
-  - xclip (for using the system clipboard)
+  - xclip (X11) _OR_ wl-clipboard (wayland) (for using the system clipboard)

+### ...or, a simple, copy-pasteable line:
+`python python-virtualenv python-pynvim ranger ripgrep fd npm jre-openjdk xclip wl-clipboard`

 ## Contributing
 Feel free to give me advice on this, or even help me with it!